-By providing an assessment of the value that women assign to parental leave benefits after birth, this analysis shows that the insurance value of cash benefits is extremely high for mothers and much higher than the value of job protection.
-At the same time, the incentive costs of providing unprotected benefits are high, as they result in considerable losses in terms of tax revenue for the government even beyond the exhaustion of the benefits.
+By providing an assessment of the value that women assign to parental leave benefits after birth, this analysis shows that the value of benefits is extremely high for mothers and much higher than the value of job protection.
+At the same time, the incentive costs of providing benefits without job protection are high, as they result in considerable losses in terms of tax revenue for the government even beyond the exhaustion of the benefits.

 The welfare analysis above has different implications.
-First, extending the duration or level of benefits while at the same time extending job protection is welfare improving for mothers.
-Second, extending the duration of benefits is preferable in terms of welfare than increasing the level of benefits.
-Third, leave policies that push for longer benefits should take into account the large costs in terms of earnings losses that they potentially generate.
-Fourth, the evidence shows that mothers do not internalize the career costs of their leave choices when making decisions and policy-makers should take this into account when designing leave policies.
-Finally, the results on childcare availability suggest that addressing the market failure behind the low availability of childcare, provided that costs are not too high, is likely to be welfare-improving by helping new mothers return to the labor force sooner.
+First, extending the level of benefits while at the same time extending job protection (and therefore reforming the standard PL system) is welfare improving for mothers by significantly decreasing lost tax revenue.
+Second, the results suggest that the high value of benefits partially reflects high cost of working after childbirth.
+This implies that relaxing constraints by increasing childcare availability is welfare improving, provided that the cost of doing so is not too high.
+Third, leave policies that push for more extended benefits should consider the high costs in terms of earnings losses that they potentially generate.
+Fourth, the evidence shows that mothers may not internalize the career costs of their leave choices when making decisions, and policy-makers should take this into account when designing leave policies.
+Finally, the analysis shows that program substitution is an important margin of adjustment for mothers, suggesting that analyzing social programs in isolation is not enough to evaluate their effectiveness.